rust-lang/surveys/surveys/2023-annual-survey/questions.md

 Type: select all that apply (optional)

 - Cultural beliefs
-- Disabled or person with disability (including physical, mental, and other)
+- Disabled (including physically, mentally or other)
+- Neurodivergent
 - Educational background
 - Language
 - Lesbian, gay, bisexual, queer or otherwise non-heterosexual